jttoivon/data-analysis-with-python-spring-2019/project.rst

 .. note:: EXPERIMENTAL!!!
 Information on this page will still change drastically.

 Choose a project work.
-There are two optional projects:
+There are two projects to choose from:

 1. biological sequence analysis (part07)
 2. regression analysis on medical data (part08)